 --data-raw '{}'

-You just retrieved the earlier invoked command.
+You have now retrieved the command you invoked earlier.

-Capture the id
+Capture the id from the response.

 It’s an internal command ID used by Kaa to uniquely identify the command.

-Note that the command is still in the Pending
+Note that the command is still in the Pending state in the “Commands history” widget on Kaa UI.

 Let’s send the command execution result back to Kaa.